-Certain of the Company's share-based payment arrangements are outside the scope of ASC 718 and are subject to ASC 815, which requires vested stock options held by certain non-employee consultants to be accounted for as liability awards until these awards are exercised or forfeited.
-The fair value of these awards is remeasured at each financial statement date until the awards are settled or expire.
+The Company has historically issued stock options to non-employee consultants as a form of compensation for services provided to the Company.
+Once these non-employee options have vested, the awards no longer fall within the scope of ASC 505-50.
+Because the options require settlement by the Company's delivery of registered shares and because the tax withholding provisions in the awards allow the options to be partially net-cash settled, these vested options are no longer eligible for equity classification and are, thus, accounted for as derivative liabilities under FASB ASC 815 ("Derivatives and Hedging") until the awards are ultimately either exercised or forfeited.
+Accordingly, the vested non-employee options are classified as liabilities and remeasured at fair value through earnings at each reporting period.
 In calculating the fair value of the options they are estimated on the grant date using the Black-Scholes model subject to change in stock price utilizing assumptions of risk-free interest rate, contractual life of option, expected volatility, weighted average volatility and dividend yield.
 Due to the lack of certain observable market quotes the Company utilizes valuation models that rely on some Level 3 inputs.
 Specifically, the Company's estimate of volatility is weighted 75% and 25% between the Company's implied volatility and the implied volatility of a group of comparable companies, respectively.

-Fair Value Measurements Using Significant Other Unobservable Inputs (Level 3) Derivative Instruments December 31, March 31 2010 2009 Beginning Balance 40,368 180,288 Total losses (realized/unrealized) included in earnings 290 140,620 Purchases, issuances, and settlement (700)Ending Balance 180,578 180,288 Losses included in earnings (or changes in net assets attributable to the change in unrealized losses relating to (140,620)assets held at reporting date) (290)
+Fair Value Measurements

+Using Significant Other Unobservable Inputs

+(Level 3) Deriv vative Instrum ents

+ember 31,

+2010 2009

+Beginning Balance \$ 180,288 \$ 40,368

+Total losses (realized/unrealized) included in earnings 27,494 140,620

+Purchases, issuances, and settlement (700)

+Ending Balance \$ 207,782 \$ 180,288

+Losses included in earnings (or changes in net assets attributable

+to the change in unrealized losses relating to assets held at

+reporting date) \$ (27,494) \$ (140,620)